alega19/otus-project/README.md

 # otus-project

-This web application allow searching for communities (vk.com) with audience that you are interested in.
+This web application allows searching for communities (vk.com) with audience that you are interested in.

 ## Requirements: